Lycidas97/apabenchmark/README.md

 ## Contents

-- `data/`: Contains the datasets used in the study, including simulated and real data from various sequencing protocols.
+- `data/`: Contains raw data, intermediata data and result data of the study.
 - `scripts/`: Contains the scripts used for data processing, analysis, and evaluation of APA detection tools.
 Each section within the `scripts/` directory has its own README file with detailed instructions.
-- `results/`: Contains the output files and figures generated during the analysis.
-- `docs/`: Contains additional documentation and supplementary materials.

 ## Usage